 If cost is an issue, please tell your doctor.
 Patients may be eligible for benefit packages from the pharmaceutical companies or in some cases, drops can be switched to more affordable ones.
 If getting drops into the eye is difficult, please tell your doctor.
 Sometimes simple changes such as lying back, positioning the bottle straight up and down, or stabilizing your hand can help.
 Consider having a family member help if you are still having difficulty.
 If you think the eye drops are causing side effects, please inform your doctor.

 - Remember to pack your drops when traveling and keep in your carry-on baggage

 - Wait 5 minutes between putting in different eye drops

 - Close your eyes firmly for at least 30 seconds after putting in eye drops

 Glaucoma care is a team approach; preventing eye damage only works if the patient follows the treatment plan at home in-between visits to the doctor.

-Article by Gail F. Schwartz, MD, a glaucoma specialist in private practice at Greater Baltimore Medical Center in Baltimore, Maryland.
+Gail F. Schwartz, MD is a glaucoma specialist in private practice at Greater Baltimore Medical Center in Baltimore, Maryland.
 She is also an Assistant Professor at the Wilmer Eye Institute, Johns Hopkins University School of Medicine, is active in research and teaching, and is the author of many articles on varying aspects of glaucoma therapy.